open-resources/dash_curriculum/_sources/part3/chapter11.md

 ![Simple alert example](ch11_files/img/simple_alert.gif)

 Let's see a more sophisticated example.
-Below, we have created alerts depending on the GTP Per Capita of a selected country and year, compared to the global average:
+Below, we have created alerts depending on the GDP Per Capita of a selected country and year, compared to the global average:
-- If the country's GTP Per Capita is greater than the world's average, the alert message will have a green background
+- If the country's GDP Per Capita is greater than the world's average, the alert message will have a green background
-- If the value is the same as the world's average, the alert message will turn yellow
 - Otherwise the message will become red

 ```python